-The game will be played on 22 March, and the winners will face Zakho or Al Hudod in the Round of 16 less than a week later.
+The game will be played on 27 March, and the winners will face Zakho or Al Hudod in the Round of 16.

 Al Shorta have completed the signings of two strikers, a midfielder and a goalkeeper, while also saying goodbye to their 2013-14 Player of the Season.